PrairieLearn/PrairieLearn/doc/course.md

 ## Assessment sets

-Each assessment belongs to an `assessmentSet` defined in the `infoCourse.json` file.
+Each assessment belongs to an *assessment set*.
 Each assessment set must have the following properties.

 Property | Description
 --- | ---